PopCat19/Project-Minimalist/README.md

 ## Installation
 1. Download the latest release from the [releases page](https://github.com/PopCat19/Project-Minimalist/releases).
-2. Open the .osk file from your downloads folder.
+2. Open the .osk file from your downloads folder.(osu! should open and load the skin automatically)

+## Change local skins
-4. In osu!, go to the Options menu.
+1. In osu!, go to the Options menu. (keybind: `ctrl` + `o`)
+2. Scroll down to the paint brush icon, then click on the dropdown to view all local skins.
-5. Select any "Project Minimalist" skin from the skin list.
+3. Select any skin from the dropdown to load them.

 ## Project Files
 As for the project files, visit the [wiki](https://github.com/PopCat19/Project-Minimalist/wiki) to learn more.